 No exception for the best trail mixes!

-You can skip down to the next section if you’d rather not read a short description about why choosing the right ingredients for your trail mix, depending on what type of hike you’ve planned, makes good biological sense.
+You can skip down to the next section on trail mix recipes if you’d rather not read a short description about why choosing the right ingredients for your trail mix, depending on what type of hike you’ve planned, makes good biological sense.

 Or stick with me here for a brief glimpse into why you need all of the Big Three hiking nutrients if you're serious about carrying trail mix as fuel on your next hike.

 Your body is a hiking machine.